alxn/alxn.github.io/_posts/2016-12-02-3-leaving-a-startup.md

 have potential customers trying out the product.

 Try to avoid falling into the trap of "just 6 more months", or "I'll wait for it to end".
+You really want to avoid getting [Startup Stockholm Syndrome][ss].

 [![](http://imgs.xkcd.com/comics/settling.png "Of course, &quot;Number of times I&#39;ve gotten to make a decision twice to know for sure how it would have turned out&quot; is still at 0.")](https://xkcd.com/1768/)